Explore the forces shaping global IP practice

 Study visits are a core element of the curriculum and enable you to discuss links between theory and industry strategy.
 Following introductions to two global enterprises and their areas of interest, you will learn more about current challenges facing corporate legal teams and the methods being used to address them.

-In addition, program sessions will incorporate resources from the World Intellectual Property Organization.
+Program sessions will incorporate resources from the World Intellectual Property Organization.
 As the world's most comprehensive source of data on the IP system, as well as of empirical studies, reports and factual information treating intellectual property, data supplied by WIPO will drive you and your peers to apply theoretical knowledge to obstacles encountered during international transactions.
+In addition to the sessions being held in Hamburg, you will also take part in an online course conducted by WIPO.

 Guidance from experienced practitioners